Tutorial: Migrate MySQL to Azure Database for MySQL online using DMS

 To complete this tutorial, you need to:

-- Download and install MySQL community edition 5.6 or 5.7.
+Download and install MySQL community edition 5.6 or 5.7.
 The on-premises MySQL version must match with Azure Database for MySQL version.
 For example, MySQL 5.6 can only migrate to Azure Database for MySQL 5.6 and not upgraded to 5.7.
+Migrations to or from MySQL 8.0 are not supported.

-- Create an instance in Azure Database for MySQL.
-Refer to the article Use MySQL Workbench to connect and query data for details about how to connect and create a database using the Azure portal.
+Create an instance in Azure Database for MySQL.
+Refer to the article Use MySQL Workbench to connect and query data for details about how to connect and create a database using the Workbench application.

-- Create a VNET for the Azure Database Migration Service by using the Azure Resource Manager deployment model, which provides site-to-site connectivity to your on-premises source servers by using either ExpressRoute or VPN.
+Create a Microsoft Azure Virtual Network for Azure Database Migration Service by using Azure Resource Manager deployment model, which provides site-to-site connectivity to your on-premises source servers by using either ExpressRoute or VPN.
+For more information about creating a virtual network, see the Virtual Network Documentation, and especially the quickstart articles with step-by-step details.

-- Open your Windows firewall to allow the Azure Database Migration Service to access the source MySQL Server, which by default is TCP port 3306.
+Open your Windows firewall to allow Azure Database Migration Service to access the source MySQL Server, which by default is TCP port 3306.

-- When using a firewall appliance in front of your source database(s), you may need to add firewall rules to allow the Azure Database Migration Service to access the source database(s) for migration.
+When using a firewall appliance in front of your source database(s), you may need to add firewall rules to allow Azure Database Migration Service to access the source database(s) for migration.

-- Create a server-level firewall rule for Azure Database for MySQL to allow the Azure Database Migration Service access to the target databases.
-Provide the subnet range of the VNET used for the Azure Database Migration Service.
+Create a server-level firewall rule for Azure Database for MySQL to allow Azure Database Migration Service access to the target databases.
+Provide the subnet range of the virtual network used for Azure Database Migration Service.

 Azure Database for MySQL supports only InnoDB tables.
 To convert MyISAM tables to InnoDB, see the article Converting Tables from MyISAM to InnoDB